Recognisability for generalised hierarchical pattern spaces of finite local complexity: Pattern spaces

 \subsection{Separation properties}

 So far in this section it has not been prohibited --- and nor has it complicated matters --- that our pattern spaces could be non-Hausdorff.
-Since we usually need Hausdorff (e.g., throughout Section \ref{sec:Recognisability for L-sub pattern spaces}), we give simple conditions for it in basic terms of patterns.
-Of course, for all standard examples such as tilings and Delone sets (or even merely uniformly discrete point sets), their hull will be Hausdorff.
+Since we will usually need Hausdorff in our later results, we give conditions for it in less abstract terms of patterns.
+Of course, for standard examples the Hausdorff property will be essentially automatic.
 But the following absurd example has not been excluded from any definitions so far in this section: